Pulmonary angiography is a test to see how blood flows through the lung.

 - Before the test starts, you will be given a mild sedative to help you relax.

 - An area of your body, most often the arm or groin, is cleaned and numbed with a local numbing medicine (anesthetic).

-- The radiologist inserts a needle or makes a small cut in a vein in the area that has been cleaned, and inserts a thin hollow tube called a catheter.
+- The radiologist inserts a needle or makes a small cut in a vein in the area that has been cleaned.
+A thin hollow tube called a catheter is inserted.

 - Once the catheter is in place, dye is injected into the catheter.
 X-ray images are taken to see how the dye moves through the lungs' arteries.
 The dye helps detect any blockages to blood flow.

 After the x-rays are taken, the needle and catheter are removed.

 Pressure is applied to the puncture site for 20 to 45 minutes to stop the bleeding.
 After that time the area is checked and a tight bandage is applied.
 You should keep your leg straight for 6 hours after the procedure.

 Rarely, medicines are delivered to the lungs if a blood clot has been found during the procedure.

 How to Prepare for the Test

 You may be asked not to eat or drink anything for 6 to 8 hours before the test.